-Zodiac man is the symbolic name for the representation of the zodiacal influences in the creation of the physical body, as found in many old illustrations.
+Zodiac man is the symbolic name for the representation of the zodiacal influences in the creation of the human physical body, as found in many old illustrations.
 It is these zodiacal influences that still develop the embryo out of chaos in the womb, see Embryo in the womb.

 Schema FMC00.127 illustrates the concept of 'zodiac Man', the fact that the various parts of the human body are an expression of the formative influences of the zodiac signs.